MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 + Retrieve any web service object for consumption
 + Retrieve a list of any or all web services

-Note that destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
+Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](configure-roles.md) to further control the permissions around web services.
-When you list services you can see your role for each one of them.
+When you list services, you can see your role for each one of them.

 ## See also